 “You don’t need to do anything right away,” says Dr. Berkowitz.
-“Once a baby’s heart rate is established (around six to eight weeks), the risk of a miscarriage goes down significantly.”
+“Once a fetus’s heart rate is established (around six to eight weeks), the risk of a miscarriage goes down significantly.”
 And as long as you’re not bleeding or cramping, you’ll typically have your first ultrasound around 12 to 14 weeks.

 It’s normal to be worried about other symptoms too.

 Heavy bleeding accompanied by cramps is the most common sign of miscarriage, says Dr. Berkowitz.
 “If you’re cramping and bleeding, especially if you’ve had any medical problems that aren’t under control or prior surgery on your fallopian tubes or uterus, you need to see your doctor right away.”
-You may also experience abdominal pain and lower backache.
+You may also have abdominal pain and lower backache.

 It’s uncommon, but “if you’ve had two miscarriages with the same partner and no live births, or three miscarriages with the same partner and a living child, there’s a possibility that there may be a misarrangement of the chromosomes for one of the partners,” Dr. Berkowitz says.
-“Somewhere around 5 percent of couples who experience recurrent miscarriage will be found to have this misalignment.”
+“Somewhere around 5% of couples who experience recurrent miscarriage will be found to have this misalignment.”